 Country What are the on-going restrictions on professional practice, appointments, patient contact?
-Albania 0 Austria 0 Belgium 0 Bulgaria The lockdown took place between 13 March and 13 May 2020 without elective surgeries.
+Albania 0 Austria In general, doctor's offices are open.
+However, an appointment should be made and nose-mouth protectors should be worn at the practice.
+Prescriptions can be provided via email or the electronic healthcare system.
+Belgium 0 Bulgaria The lockdown took place between 13 March and 13 May 2020 without elective surgeries.
 As of 14 May, Emergency epidemiological circumstances kicked in, regularly extended, presently until 30 November.
-Elective surgeries are scheduled.
 The Bulgarian Medical Association and partners launched two campaigns in May: 1.
 "Do not postpone your treatment" is which provides advice on precautionary measures and urges individuals/chronic disease patients to manage responsibly their conditions and visit their physicians and 2.
 Documentary series "Physicians in times of pandemic" which features not only 'first-line' medical doctors but also physicians who continued caring for their patients in quarantine conditions.
 Croatia 0 Cyprus 0 Czech Republic After temporary loosening the rules during the summer holidays (July, August), we have been recently following the former rules again, i.e. obligation to use face masks or FFP2 respirators in all healthcare facilities.
 Visitors are not allowed in hospitals.
 Denmark Use of video-consultation to a great extent.
 Use of PPE, patients must use masks in general practice and in hospitals.
 Only one visitor is allowed.
 Estonia The wearing of surgical masks is required.
 Finland There are no restrictions.
 Sufficient protection is required.
-1 France Thanks to the reorganization of the intensive care beds, there are none.
-1 Georgia Use of video-consultation.
+France Thanks to the reorganization of the intensive care beds, there are none.
+Georgia Use of video-consultation.
 Use of PPE, i.e. patients must wear masks in general practices and in hospitals.
 Only one visitor is allowed.
 There is restricted patient contact and an adequate hygiene concept is required.
 Germany Appointments are only possible after the prior registration of patients.
 There is restricted patient contact and an adequate hygiene concept is required